kyoungjunpark/animate-anything-signal/utils/pips/README.md

 ### CroHD

-The CroHD head tracking data comes from the "Get all data" link on the [Head Tracking 21 MOT Challenge](https://motchallenge.net/data/Head_Tracking_21/) page.
+The CroHD head tracking data comes from the "Get all data" link_processed on the [Head Tracking 21 MOT Challenge](https://motchallenge.net/data/Head_Tracking_21/) page.
 Downloading and unzipping that should give you the folders HT21 and HT21Labels, which our dataloader relies on.
 After downloading the data (and potentially editing the `dataset_location` in `crohddataset.py`), you can evaluate the model in CroHD with: `python test_on_crohd.py`

 ### FlyingThings++